Enhancing Unsupervised Anomaly Detection with Score-Guided Network

-To overcome these challenges, we propose a scoring network to promote the performance of anomaly identification via learning and enhancing the disparity between the normal and abnormal data.
-As shown in Figure~\ref{fig:framework}, the scoring network is connected with the representation learner, which maps the original data into a hypothesis space.
-The scoring network guides the training of the representation learner to extract valuable information, which is more helpful for discrimination, from the data in the obvious-normal and obvious-abnormal fields.
-Specifically, we introduce a score-guided regularization in the scoring network to assign smaller scores to the obvious-normal data and larger scores to the obvious-abnormal data, making full use of the obvious data and enhancing the optimization of the representation learner.
-Thus the normal and abnormal data in the transition field will be guided to different directions, and the difference is expected to gradually increase during the model training.
-Moreover, the scoring network is devised to directly learn the discrimination metrics and output the anomaly scores in an end-to-end fashion, instead of relying on pre-defined distance metrics or reconstruction errors, thereby can be flexibly embedded into most existing anomaly detection models.
+To overcome these challenges, we propose a scoring network to promote the performance of anomaly identification via learning and enhancing the disparity between normal and abnormal data.
+As shown in Figure~\ref{fig:framework}, the scoring network can be incorporated into an existing deep unsupervised representation learning-based anomaly detection method and directly connected with the representation learner, which maps the original data into a hypothesis space.
+The scoring network utilizes the original pre-defined metric as a self-supervised signal to distinguish obvious-normal and obvious-abnormal samples and leverages these samples to guide the training of the representation learner to extract valuable information, which is more helpful for discrimination.
+Specifically, we introduce a score-guided regularization in the scoring network to gradually intensify the divergence between obvious-normal and obvious-abnormal samples during model training.
+We assign smaller scores to the obvious-normal data and larger scores to the obvious-abnormal data.
+Paying attention to the distinguishable samples accelerates the model's convergence and enhances the capability of both the representation learner and the scoring network.
+This strategy leads to an incremental increase in score disparity between normal and abnormal data and facilitates the discrimination of non-obvious data in the transition field throughout the model training process.
+Moreover, the anomaly scores are calculated by the discrimination metric learned by the scoring network rather than the pre-defined one, enhancing the transferability of the original method.
+Without additional assumptions, this scoring network can be flexibly embedded into most existing anomaly detection models.